Stuart Forster outlines the Cabot Trail, Lighthouse Route and other scenic drives in Nova Scotia, Canada.

 Drivers tend to be polite.
 It’s by no means unusual to see drivers stop to let pedestrians cross streets, even on roads where there’s no official crossing.

 The province covers an area equivalent to approximately a quarter of the United Kingdom.
-Yet the UK is home to 67 million people.
-Consequently, Nova Scotia’s roads impressed me as being significantly quieter to those in the UK.
+Yet the UK is home to more than 67 million people.
+Consequently, Nova Scotia’s roads impressed me as being significantly quieter than those in the UK.

 Enjoy your road trip in eastern Canada.